Marko Krsmanović: Artwork

 As an illustrator, Krsmanović worked with a refined sense of line and tactile values of drawings, and with the same painterly feeling, he created illustrations with intense color.
 Between focusing on drawing and color, his artistic activity moved within the scope of the concept of illustration for children.
 He illustrated children's literature with psychologically perfect metaphors.

 "Four Figures" is a print by Marko Krsmanović from 1964 in the etching-aquatint technique, for which he received the Grand Seal Award from the Graphic Collective Gallery in Belgrade.

 Krsmanović studied painting, but in his creative practice, he preferred graphics to painting, and thus, on the art scene, he established himself primarily as a graphic artist.
 He recognized the strongest creative code in graphics because he understood graphics as the joy of creation in an ongoing process.
 Thus, in his graphic work, he devoted most of his time to unconventional exploration of the possibilities of color intaglio printing techniques.
 In it, he found the appeal of the means of work, the laminated plate being for him a matrix that receives data.
 He belonged to the generation that in the 60s and 70s was obsessed with the expression of pictorial matter, which was cherished as a value in the poetics of Informel; instead of a strictly controlled process, he cherished a liberated relationship with the graphic matrix in the name of exploring subtle tactile values and the expression of the material.

 "Return to Nature - Zebras", an artwork by Marko Krsmanović from 1973 printed in the serigraphy technique.

-In graphics and painting, he has built a special world of fantasy.
+In graphics and painting, he has built a world of fantasy.
 In endless mystical spaces, he transposed the metamorphoses of human beings into archetypal sites, animals and plants into anthropomorphic forms that float like wisps of fog.
 He achieved dense saturated matter, cracked patina texture, colored and plastic relief effects by specific deep etching of the plate and combinations of graphic techniques.

 "Head", an artwork by Marko Krsmanović from 1979 printed in the lithography technique.